OSE GDAŃSK 2026

 • Start-up program as a source of innovation – how Polish companies have used the potential and know-how of the market.

-** Program of the conference is subject to copyright protection
+** The Program is subject to property rights